aya49/202105_sfu_cmpt_127/labs/01/README.md

 ## Practice 04

 **REQUIREMENT**: Save your program to the file `p4.c`.
-Read an arbitrary number of positive integer values separated by a space using `scanf`.
-On standard output, render a simple graph representation of the input values, in order, using hash `#` characters as shown in the examples below.
+- INPUT: `p4.c` should read an arbitrary number of positive integer values separated by a space using `scanf`.
     - You may assume that the inputs are well-formed.
+- OUTPUT: `p4.c` should, on standard output, render a simple graph representation of the input values, in order, using hash `#` characters as shown in the examples below.
     - The number of hashes printed should be equal to the input value.
     - Your program should output exactly one line per input value.

 **HINT**: did you know that if `scanf`is looking for a series of integers separated by a space as input?
 You can directly input `1 3 5 6`, press enter, and `scanf` will help you loop through each integer.
 Try it out!